<

 • amountInSeconds: Number of seconds to increase the next block's timestamp by.

-Returns: The timestamp of the mined block.
+Returns: A promise that resolves to the timestamp of the mined block.

 Example:

-await helpers.time.increase(3600);
+await networkHelpers.time.increase(12);

 Mines a new block whose timestamp is timestamp.